ssilverman/QNEthernet/README.md

 descriptions):
 1. `Ethernet.onLinkState(cb)`
 2. `Ethernet.onAddressChanged(cb)`
+3. `Ethernet.onInterfaceStatus(cb)`

-_Link-state_ occurs when an Ethernet link is detected or lost.
+_Link-state_ events occur when an Ethernet link is detected or lost.

 _Address-changed_ events occur when the IP address changes, but its effects are a little more subtle.
-When setting an address via DHCP, the link must already be up in order to receive the information.
-However, when setting a static IP address, the event may occur when the link is not yet up.
-This means that if a connection is attempted when it is detected that the address is valid, the attempt will fail.
+When setting an address via DHCP, the link and network interface must already be up in order to receive the information.
+However, when setting a static IP address, the event may occur before the link or network interface is up.
+This means that if a connection or DNS lookup is attempted when it is detected that the address is valid, the attempt will fail.

+_Interface-status_ events happen when the network interface comes up or goes down.
+No network operations can happen before the interface is up.
+For example, when setting a static IP address, the _address-changed_ event may occur before the network interface has come up.
+This means that, for example, any connection attempts or DNS lookup attempts will fail.

-It is suggested, therefore, that when taking an action based on an _address-changed_ event, the link state is checked in addition.
+It is suggested, therefore, that when taking an action based on an _address-changed_ event, the link state and interface status are checked in addition.

 Servers, on the other hand, can be brought up even when there's no link.

+In summary, no network operations can be done before all three of _link-up_, _address_changed-to-valid_, and _interface-up_ occur.

 See: [Connections and link detection](#connections-and-link-detection)